 They also include former U.S. air force pilots who steered cargo-transport planes from southern India to southwestern China via the Himalayas, known as the 500-mile "Hump" route.

 More than 650,000 tons of assistance cargoes were shipped to China via the "Hump" route, considered to be one of the most dangerous air routes in World War II, giving a strong boost to China's self-defense war against Japan.

-"The show brought me back to the first night I arrived in Kunming (capital of southwest China's Yunnan Province), when the Japanese fighter planes threw so many bombs that some of them even didn't explode after landing on the ground," said an 84-year-old veteran, who gave his name as Wilfred, a ground crew member of the "Flying Tigers".
+"The show brought me back to the first night I arrived in Kunming (capital of southwest China's Yunnan Province), when the Japanese fighter planes threw so many bombs that some of them even didn't explode after landed at the ground," said an 84-year-old veteran, who gave his name as Wilfred, a ground crew of the "Flying Tigers".

 "We fought back and drove them away soon," said Wilfred.

 "That's an unforgettable experience, but now I am just praying for a peaceful world," he said.